NVIDIA/aistore/transport/README.md

 ```go
 mux.HandleFunc(path, mycallback)
 ```
-where mux is `http.ServeMux` that corresponds to the named network ("public", in this example), and path is a URL path ending with "/myapp".
+where mux is `mux.ServeMux` (fork of `net/http` package) that corresponds to the named network ("public", in this example), and path is a URL path ending with "/myapp".

-**BEWARE**

->> HTTP request multiplexer matches the URL of each incoming request against a list of registered paths and calls the handler for the path that most closely matches the URL.

->> That is why registering a new endpoint with a given network (and its per-network multiplexer) should not be done concurrently with traffic that utilizes this same network.

->> The limitation is rooted in the fact that, when registering, we insert an entry into the `http.ServeMux` private map of all its URL paths.
-This map is protected by a private mutex and is read-accessed to route HTTP requests...

-PS.
-Notice the comment in regards to the stream and object callbacks above as well.

 ## On the wire